-The use of color in sign design shall be assessed in the context of the building, the area and the scale and form of the sign.
-Strong primary colors shall be used sparingly and with a view to accent.
-Sign panels shall avoid the extensive use of primary colors or significant areas of white or cream, which would have the effect of visually detaching the sign from the building.
-Color shall be used both to accentuate the sign design and message, and also to integrate the sign or lettering with the building and its context.
+The use of color in sign design shall be assessed in the context of the building, as well as the area, scale and form of the sign.
+Strong primary colors shall be used sparingly and primarily for accent purposes.
+Sign panels shall avoid areas of white or cream, which visually detach the sign from the building.
+Color shall be used to accentuate the sign design and message, and to integrate the sign with the building.

-10.17 Use colors for the sign that are generally compatible with those of the building front.

-- Limit the number of colors used on a sign.
-In general, no more than three colors shall be used, although accent colors may also be appropriate. - Use primary colors sparingly.
+- 10.13 Use colors for the sign that are generally compatible with those of the building front. - In general, no more than three main colors shall be used, although small amounts of additional accent colors may be appropriate. - Use colors and materials that are compatible with the overall color scheme of the facade - Select colors that offer contrast and legibility.